-In conversation with the founder James Laffar – ‘My grandfather used to know a few of our clients back when he had bookstalls in the Sixties’
+«My grandfather used to know a few of our clients back when he had bookstalls in the Sixties».
+In conversation with the founder, James Laffar.

 There has been a market on the site since 1638 when King Charles I gave a license for flesh, fowl and roots to be sold on Spittle Fields, which was then a rural area on the eastern outskirts of London.
-After the rights to a market had seemingly lapsed during the time of the Commonwealth, the market was re-founded in 1682 by King Charles II in order to feed the burgeoning population of a new suburb of London.
+After the rights to a market had seemingly lapsed during the time of the Commonwealth, King Charles II re-founded it in 1682, in order to feed the burgeoning population of a new suburb of London.

-The modern version of the market started off in 1991, when the wholesale fruit and vegetable market moved to New Spitalfields Market, Leyton, and the original site became known as Spitalfields Market.
-The market stalls were redesigned by leading British architects Foster+Partners for Old Spitalfields Market in October 2017.
+The modern version of the market started off in 1991.
+The wholesale fruit and vegetable market moved to New Spitalfields Market, Leyton.
+While, the original site became known as Spitalfields Market.
+Leading British architects Foster+Partners redesigned the market stalls for Old Spitalfields Market in October 2017.

 Being at the center of a revival in the area, the eastern end of Spitalfields retained its old charm in Horner Square and Horner Buildings, which are Grade II listed buildings.
-These market buildings were designed by George Sherrin for the last private owner of the fruit and vegetable market, Robert Horner, and built between 1885 and 1893.
+George Sherrin designed these market buildings for the last private owner of the fruit and vegetable market, Robert Horner.
+Their development took place between 1885 and 1893.
 The original Victorian buildings and the market hall and roof have been restored.

 Ra&Olly is a family-run business that has been distributing publications across the UK since 1969.
 Today, it supplies London’s best magazine stockists including the Tate, MagCulture, Design Museum and Claire de Rouen.
 James Laffar decided to open We Love Print due to his attraction for the customer base of Old Spitalfields Market and its creative atmosphere.